The $100 laptop -- is it a wind-up?

-Just as the EU is introducing stringent new rules to encourage the recycling of computers, foisting these green machines on the unsuspecting African continent could simply compound already existing environmental problems.
+Just as the EU is introducing stringent new rules to encourage the recycling of computers, there are fears that these green machines could compound existing environmental problems.

 "Do they think these machines will last forever, "she questioned.
 "What will happen when they break down?"

 |© 2007 Cable News Network.

 A Time Warner Company.
 All Rights Reserved.